zxphyrx/highway/app/views/guides/corexy.md

     * You never want to make the entire frame first and mount all of the electronics, only to begin designing the gantry and find out that your idler mounts won't fit
     * This also includes a toolchanger system if you make that
     * Always compare your gantry to standard aluminum extrusion lengths (unless you're cutting them yourself) and make it bigger if they don't make extrusions in the size you'd like
     * There are two types of gantry homing: switch homing and [sensorless homing](https://all3dp.com/2/klipper-sensorless-homing-simply-explained/).
 This guide assumes sensorless homing.
+    * I failed to do the gantry 2nd, instead going to straight to literally everything else.
+I made the frame too big for the gantry, and I had trouble fitting everything into the space I had allotted for it.
+This was really dumb, and i hope somebody can learn from it!
+I certainly did.
+    * It was when i was designing this that the bad days started.
+The gantry was probably the hardest thing I've ever made.
+The idler mounts, the motor mounts, making everything just _perfect_ was infuriating.
 3. Z-axis
     * Make your bed holder and belted/tri-motor system before you make the frame, so that you don't make the frame too big or too small for it
+    * This was where I messed up, big time.
+I decided that a single motor and a single lead screw would be enough to move a 235x235mm bed.
+Wrong.
+Thankfully, I was corrected before following all the way through with it.
+But it was heartbreaking to have to redesign the entire Z-axis, particularly since it was actually _done_!
+It was an actual nightmare, and I had no idea what to do.
+Eventually, I settled on a dual-screw belted system, not ideal but the best I could do.
+I had already designed the electronics, so i didn't leave any room for myself to adjust the z-axis.
 4. Electronics + frame
     * Now that the important parts are done, you can mount your PSU and mainboard.
 Make sure that wires have plenty of room to move around!
 This was a major mistake I made
 5. Everything else
     * An MMU, Raspberry Pi mount, etc.

-Unfortunately, there's not a lot else I can say about design.
+Unfortunately, there's not a lot else I can say technically about design.
 Everybody's printer will be different, and there isn't a standardized gantry type or printhead model.
 However, this is where you can get clever and make interesting or useful designs.
 For example, I mounted my PSU and mainboard in a locking mechanism that insured that there wasn't any sag while covering the PSU ports and protecting the mainboard at the same time.

 I do have a few tips, however.
 First, always make sure your belt routing is straight.
 The line from the motor pulleys to the idlers on the gantry and from the gantry idlers to the printhead (note: the routing from the motor pulleys to the stationary idlers doesn't need to be straight) should be perfectly even, at the risk of having uneven belt tension when moving the gantry and printhead.
 Besides that, it looks nice and even.
 Speaking of the idlers, always give them good solid mounts, preferably printed out of PETG.
 They'll go under a lot of stress, and you really don't want the mount to snap in the middle of a print.

 This should be obvious, but make sure that your intricate parts can actually be taken apart.
 Midway through my printhead design, I realized that it was physically impossible to assemble or disassemble it for the simple yet elusive reason that the screws you need to access are only accessible if the printhead is disassembled.
 This meant that when assembling  and when everything was in place, the screws were unreachable and when disassembling they couldn't be seen.
 This took about a day and a half to fix, a day and a half when I could have been finishing the design.
+Looking back it's actually quite funny lool

 When using spade terminals for your PSU and when using ferrules for your mainboard, ensure that they have plenty of room to stick out.
 The spade terminals I got stuck out 18mm from the PSU, which I made no account for.
 Same thing for the power inlet disconnect connectors.

 One very important part of the design is the printhead part cooling ducts.
 There are lots of great guides online for this, and it really is a fine art.
 It takes forever to get right, and the tiniest change could ruin (or save!) it.

-Always make tolerances for parts that touch 3D printed parts.
+Always make tolerances for parts that touch 3D-printed parts.
 I'd print a 3D printer tolerance test like [this](https://www.printables.com/model/116911-clearance-tolerance-test) to see how close together you can print parts without them fusing.
 Your lowest tolerance you get with the test print should be the spacing between a 3D printed part and a non-3D printed part, and the spacing between two parts should be double it.

 Designing an entire 3D printer can be extremely difficult, especially for a beginner at CAD.
 If you don't quite know your way around whichever CAD program you use, I'd recommend going through tutorials so that you're very familiar with functions like lofts, chamfers, and offsetting faces.
+I definitely learned a lot just by doing, however, and researching just whenever I needed to.

 ## Step Three: Assembly
 Assembly is by far the easiest part of the 3D printer, but it's also when you'll find anything wrong with your design.
 You'll need to make a lot of iterations and will feel discouraged.
 Just know that you _can_ do it.
 Prepare yourself for making major adjustments and changing things you wish you wouldn't have to.